 Is it better to connect soundbars with HDMI or Optical cable?

 It’s better to connect your soundbar with an HDMI cable because it provides better quality sound.
 While HDMI and optical connections both pass digital audio from one device to the other, HDMI is capable of handling higher-resolution audio.

 Can You Connect Soundbars to a TV wirelessly?

 You can connect soundbars to a TV wirelessly via Bluetooth.
-Most soundbars offer Bluetooth as a basic feature and there are even some that allow Wi-Fi connection.
+Even basic soundbars like LG SNC4R offer Bluetooth as a basic feature and there are some that allow Wi-Fi connection.
 Either way, both wireless options can save you the trouble of cluttering up your entertainment system.